 Take the time to process your feelings with a counselor, facilitator, peer, or other participants and see if there’s not something in your life that you think would be improved by your participation in treatment.

-Start with Looking at the Problem
+Looking at the Problem

 For some of you, postponing your participation in this process is your belief that you do not have a problem; that someone or some agency made a huge mistake in making you go to treatment.